ivadomed/ivadomed/docs/source/pretrained_models.rst

 ---------------------
 Each folder contains a model (.pt or .onnx) with its corresponding configuration file (.json).
 The packaged model is automatically generated during training.
-The folder containing the packaged model will be saved at the path specified by the CLI flag ``--path-output``.
+The folder containing the packaged model will be saved at the path specified by the CLI flag ``--path-output`` or "path_output" in your config file.
 The packaged model, the configuration file, and the model file will be named by the string specified by the key ``model_name`` in the configuration file.

 .. code-block:: xml